darkboybeyond/Magic-Invoice-App/README.md

 </div>

 > [!CAUTION]
-> **Branded Paper Warning:** Printed formats will not be 100% faithful if the specific carrier or store uses **branded thermal paper**.
-These are rolls where logos or policy text are pre-printed on the back of the paper.
-Our software handles the digital generation, but users are responsible for sourcing official rolls through authorized distributors, eBay, or internal contacts if a perfect physical match is required.
+> **Branded Paper Warning:** Printed formats will not be 100% faithful if the specific carrier or store uses **branded branded papers**.
+These are thermal rolls where logos and policy text are pre-printed on the back of the paper.
+Since the printer does not write on the back, users must understand that these specific papers must be sourced through authorized distributors, eBay, or internal contacts.

 <div align="center">
   <h3>🤝 Business Opportunity: Thermal Paper Suppliers</h3>
-  <p>If you are a supplier or have access to branded thermal rolls for resale, we welcome you to join our network.</p>
+  <p>If you have access to branded thermal rolls for resale or wish to start a partnership, contact us below:</p>
   <a href="https://magicstore.qzz.io/">
     <img src="https://img.shields.io/badge/Contact-Suppliers%20%26%20Partners-blueviolet?style=for-the-badge&logo=appveyor" alt="Contact">
   </a>